Toukley Hawks

-The Toukley Hawks are an Australian rugby league football youth club based in the suburb of Toukley on the Central Coast of NSW.
+The Toukley Hawks are an Australian rugby league football youth club based in the suburb of Toukley on the Central Coast of New South Wales.
 They have numerous teams competing in competitions run by the Central Coast Division of Country Rugby League, from U/7s through to First Grade.
 The Hawks' current home ground is Darren Kennedy Oval and their traditional colours are blue and gold.
 Toukley reached their maiden first grade Grand Final in 2022 and won against the Erina Eagles 20-10, their first premiership since the club began in 1967.